-7.1 Degradation and soiling example with clearsky workflow
+7.1.1 Degradation and soiling example with clearsky workflow

 This jupyter notebook is intended to the RdTools analysis workflow.
 In addition, the notebook demonstrates the effects of changes in the workflow.
 For a consistent experience, we recommend installing the specific versions of packages used to develop this notebook.
-This can be achieved in your environment by running pip install -r requirements.txt followed by pip install -r docs/notebook_requirements.txt followed by separately installed.)
+This can be achieved in your environment by running pip install -r requirements.txt followed by pip install -r docs/notebook_requirements.txt form the base directory.
+(RdTools must also be separately installed.)
 These environments and examples are tested with Python 3.7.